akka/akka/akka-docs/src/main/paradox/remoting.md

 For an introduction of remoting capabilities of Akka please see @ref:[Location Transparency](general/remoting.md).

-We recommend that you prefer @ref:[Akka Cluster](cluster-usage.md) over using remoting directly.
+We recommend @ref:[Akka Cluster](cluster-usage.md) over using remoting directly.
 As remoting is the underlying module that allows for Cluster, it is still useful to understand details about it though.

 @@@ note